benperumala/cs372-proj1/actix_example/README.md

 # README

+This project is split into [main.rs](src/main.rs) and [db.r](src/db.rs). `main.rs` is the primary web server while `db.rs` acts as a database interface. `db.rs` is backed by a JSON file [located within the src directory](src/data.json).

+When you run the project via `cargo run`, a new HTTP server will be started on <http://127.0.0.1:8080> with a few routes.

 This project uses the rust Crate [Actix Web](https://actix.rs/).
 Crates are public libraries that can be installed through the internet like with Python's `pip` or NodeJS' `npm`.
-With Actix Web, it is possible to create an asynchronous HTTP server which is able to efficiently process requests while keeping system resources down to a minimum.
+With Actix Web, it is possible to create an asynchronous HTTP server which is able to efficiently process HTTP requests while keeping system resources down to a minimum.

-This project is split into [main.rs](src/main.rs) and [db.r](src/db.rs). main.rs is the primary web server while db.rs acts as a simple JSON file-backed database.

-When you run the project via `cargo run`, a new HTTP server will be started on <http://127.0.0.1:8080> with a few routes.

 All the routes below are relative paths.
 To get the absolute path, prepend the HTTP link above: